adamjclee/adamjclee.github.io/_pages/about.md

 ---
 I am an Assistant Professor in the Department of Data Science & Analytics at BI Norwegian Business School.

-My research is focused on statistical and econometric theory.
+My research is focussed on Data Science, Statistics and Econometrics.
+I have a particular interest in methodological aspects of statistical inference, with a view to its application in the social sciences.
  <!-- I have a particular interest in the statistical properties of infinite dimensional models.  -->

 I obtained my PhD from Universitat Pompeu Fabra in 2022.